Which Is Better SPF 30 or SPF 50?

 The best sunscreen is one that is:

-Because when sun protection fits into everyday life, it’s far more likely to happen and that’s what supports better sun-protection habits in the long run ☀️
+Because when sun protection fits into everyday life, it is far more likely to happen, and that is what supports better sun-protection habits in the long run.

-Explore our refillable sunscreen applicators, designed to support simple, positive, and repeatable sunscreen routines as part of everyday sun-safe habits for busy families everywhere.
+Whether you go SPF 30 or SPF 50, the real win is applying enough and reapplying often.
+Our refillable sunscreen applicators are designed to support simple, positive, and repeatable sun-safe habits for busy families everywhere.

-This information is provided for general guidance only and is not intended to replace medical or professional advice.
-Always follow sun safety recommendations issued by your local health authorities, and consult your family doctor or healthcare provider if you have questions about sunscreen use, skin sensitivities, or individual needs.
+Disclaimer: This information is provided for general guidance only and is not intended to replace medical or professional advice.
+Always follow sun-safety recommendations from your local health authorities.
+Sunscreen should be used in combination with other sun-protection measures, including protective clothing, hats, shade, and sunglasses.
+Consult your doctor or healthcare provider if you have questions about sunscreen use, skin sensitivities, or individual needs.
+Always consult your sunscreen manufacturer before transferring product from its original packaging as doing so may affect efficacy.

 Leave a comment